williamsmith7271/reactor/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+For testing Reactor itself we use Thoughtbot's [appraisal gem](https://github.com/thoughtbot/appraisal).
+This lets us test against multiple versions of Sidekiq, Rails, etc. To install appraisal and set up multiple dependencies, do the following:

+1. `bundle install` - this will install up-to-date dependencies and appraisal
+2. `appraisal install` - installs dependencies for appraisal groups
+3. `appraisal rake` - runs specs for each appraisal group

 ## Open Source by [Hired](https://hired.com/?utm_source=opensource&utm_medium=reactor&utm_campaign=readme)